dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 Which callback interface is required by the processor depends on the type of query being processed.
 A `CONSTRUCT` or `DESCRIBE` query requires the use of the [`IRdfHandler`](xref:VDS.RDF.IRdfHandler) callback interface.
-A `SELECT` or `ASK` query requires the use of the [`ISparqlResultHandler`](xref:VDS.RDF.ISparqlResultHandler) callback interface.
+A `SELECT` or `ASK` query requires the use of the [`ISparqlResultHandler`](xref:VDS.RDF.ISparqlResultsHandler) callback interface.
-These instances are passed to the method `ProcessQuery(IRdfHandler rdfHandler, ISparqlResultsHandler resultsHandler, SparqlQuery query)` (or `ProcessQueryAsync(IRdfHandler rdfHandler, ISparqlResultsHandler resultsHandler, SparqlQuery query)`) of [ISparqlQueryProcessor](xref:VDS.RDF.ISparqlQueryProcessor).
+These instances are passed to the method `ProcessQuery(IRdfHandler rdfHandler, ISparqlResultsHandler resultsHandler, SparqlQuery query)` (or `ProcessQueryAsync(IRdfHandler rdfHandler, ISparqlResultsHandler resultsHandler, SparqlQuery query)`) of [ISparqlQueryProcessor](xref:VDS.RDF.Query.ISparqlQueryProcessor).

-When using the [`PullQueryProcessor`](xref:VDS.RDF.Query.Pull.PullQueryProcessor), these handlers are invoked as soon as the results start to stream, which can lead to initial results being available much more quickly.
+When using the experimental `PullQueryProcessor`, these handlers are invoked as soon as the results start to stream, which can lead to initial results being available much more quickly.
-However, it should be noted that "blocking" clauses such a ORDER BY in the query may mean that all results need to be handled internally (e.g. to arrange them into the proper order) before any results can start to stream to the handler.
+However, it should be noted that "blocking" clauses such as ORDER BY in the query may mean that all results need to be handled internally (e.g., to arrange them into the proper order) before any results can start to stream to the handler.

 The handler interfaces are described in more detail in [Handlers API](handlers.md).